Close

 Which airports provide the most convenient access to Corsica's premier yacht charter destinations?

-Corsica is served by three main airports that are convenient for charter guests: Ajaccio on the west coast, Figari in the south, and Calvi in the north-west.
+Corsica is served by three main airports that are convenient for Corsica yacht charter guests: Ajaccio on the west coast, Figari in the south, and Calvi in the north-west.
 Figari is especially practical for charters beginning in Bonifacio or Porto-Vecchio.
-All three airports handle private jets and provide VIP services.
+All three airports handle private jets and provide VIP services, with quick transfers to nearby marinas, hotels, and helicopter links when required.

 VAT & Charter Costs